 In person exams (default): Traditional exam with problems distributed on paper.
 Sufficient room will be provided for social distancing.
 The exams are proctored.
-The inperson exams are closed books and all of the work must be done by the student without outside help.
+The inperson exams are closed books and all work must be done by the student without outside help.
+A formula sheet will be provided.

 Remote exams (Covid emergency): The format is similar to the quizzes, using WebAssign.
 One important difference is that students may submit their work by email to me and I may assign partial credit (WebAssign cannot do that).
 These exams are open book, open notes, free access to the internet.
 Students should log in to a Zoom session and switch on a camera for being proctored.
-Again, all the work must be done by the student with no outside help form anyone.
+Again, all the work must be done by the student with no outside help from anyone.

-The midterm exams will be held during the regular lecture hours as indicated in the course schedule attached to the end of this document.
+The midterm exams will be held during the regular lecture hours as indicated in the course schedule published on the WEB site.